235u/proposals/SelfUpdateUtility/README.md

 - Class Library (.NET Standard 2.0)
 - Windows Forms Test Application (.NET Framework 4.7.2)

-This break-down helps testing the required functionality like overwriting of application's components at run-time (libraries being in use), without an interims application for updating (by stopping - overwriting - re-starting the target application).
+This break-down helps testing the required functionality like overwriting application's components at run-time (libraries being in use), without an interims application for updating (by stopping - overwriting - re-starting the target application).

 ### User Interface